sstaub/eOS/examples/#lighthack_ETH/lib/eOS/README.md

 - **buttonPin** is the pin for the extra button
 - **buttonMode** is the function you can assign, following functions are available

-	-	HOME this will post a home command
+	- HOME will post a home command of the parameter
-	- FINE this allows you to use the button as a **Shift** function
+	- FINE allows you to use the button as a **Shift** function

 Example, this must happen in the setup() before assigning a Parameter
 ```